vijayanajay/nseviz/docs/tasks.md

 - Updated renderTreemap and mapApiDataToTreemap to use new logic.
 - Updated and added Jest tests to cover new logic; all tests pass.
 - Time taken: 1.5h

+## [2025-04-30] F9.5 Complete: Sector/Category Drilldown
+- Implemented sector drilldown functionality in treemap visualization
+- Added handleSectorClick function to filter treemap by sector when elements are clicked
+- Updated mapApiDataToTreemap to include sector information
+- Added comprehensive Jest and Cypress tests for the new feature
+- All tests passing

 ## [2025-04-27] File Inventory & Documentation
 - Completed a comprehensive inventory of all files and directories in the codebase.